Service of Process

 Note: Credit Card, Debit Card and Pre-Paid Debit Card transactions will incur a standard processing fee.

 WHAT IF MY CASE REQUIRES THE APPEARANCE OF THE DEFENDANT?

 All summonses, subpoenas and court orders that require the Appearance of the defendant must include the Date, Time and Court.
-Also, keep in mind that each original summons, subpoena, court order etc. requires a Certification Seal from the Clerk of the Circuit Court.
+Also, keep in mind that each summons, subpoena, court order etc. submitted for service with the Sheriff’s Office requires a file stamp from the Clerk of the Circuit Court.

-Tip: Before leaving the Clerk’s Office, ensure that the original document bears a Certification Seal.
-You should also review the information pertaining to the Appearance, and ensure that the date, time and court are correct.
+Tip: Before leaving the Clerk’s Office, you should review the information pertaining to the Appearance, and ensure that the date, time and court are correct.

 WHAT IF I HAVE QUESTIONS ABOUT MY SERVICE OF PROCESS?

 While the Sheriff’s Office cannot give legal advice, you can be informed as to its procedures and policies concerning the Service and execution of Civil Process.
 In order to obtain information specific to your case, you will need to provide the Case Number and the Sheriff’s Reference Number, which are printed on your receipt.
 You may wish to contact the Sheriff’s Office at any of the following:

 - Richard J. Daley Center - (312) 603-3365 (9 am - 5 pm)

 - Skokie Courthouse - (847) 470-7558 (9 am - 6 pm)